tigoe/SoundExamples/docs/tone.md

 const int speakerPin = 5;  // the pin number for the speaker
 ````
+<u style="color: green;">Syntax note:</u> The [``#define`` keyword](https://www.arduino.cc/reference/en/language/structure/further-syntax/define/) is the C programming syntax for giving a label, or alias, to a value.
+When you #define something, the compiler replaces all of the #define labels with their values before the program is compiled.
+It's a bit like how you used const int to give the speaker pin a name. #defines are trickier than consts, though, because there are many #defines in the core of the Arduino API, and you might overwrite one if you don't choose your names carefully.

 In the setup function, configure the speaker pin as an output as you've done before: